Requirements for articles

 11. Variables.
 Operationalization of theoretical definitions and access to measured parameters.

 12. Procedures and instruments describe the research design, which should correspond to the purpose and hypotheses.
-It is necessary to adhere to the ethical standards of conducting research with humans and animals.
+It is necessary to adhere to the ethical standards for conducting research involving humans and animals.
 All research methods and devices are described.
 The source is cited for psychodiagnostic methods.
 The name of the test, version, date of validation or adaptation, and main psychometric characteristics are all listed.

 13. Organization of research describes the applied research strategy, organization, and sequence of empirical measurements, the logic and expediency of applied research stages.

 14. Statistical analysis includes details on software applications used for mathematical and analytical data processing, as well as graphic editors for creating tables, figures, and diagrams.
-The methods and coefficients used to determine statistical reliability are listed, as are the levels of reliability.
+The methods and coefficients used to determine statistical reliability are listed, along with the corresponding levels of reliability.
 The legality of using this or that method is substantiated.

 15. The article must include substantiated research Results.
 Specific data, presented through descriptive frequency characteristics, should be included in the description of the empirical results to confirm the statistical reliability of the obtained results.
 It is necessary to justify the use of each descriptive characteristic dimension in the study.